Cars brands and logos that start with C

 Callaway Logo

-American automaker and engineering company Callaway Cars Inc, founded by Reeves Callaway in 1977 and located in Old Lyme, Connecticut, US.
-The company develops and creates projects and packages for various types of cars, pickups, SUVs.
+Callaway Cars Inc. is an American automobile manufacturing and engineering company founded by Reeves Callaway in 1977 and based in Old Lyme, Connecticut.
+The company designs and builds projects and kits for various cars, pickup trucks, and SUVs.
 The brand specializes in Corvettes and GM.
-Packages and components are installed on ready-made new GMs directly at the plant itself.
-The models go on sale under the Callaway TM.
+Packages and components are installed directly at the factory, where the new GMs are finished.
+The models are marketed under the Callaway TM.
 Today, the brand is represented by Callaway Cars, Callaway Engineering, Callaway Carbon, and Callaway Competition.

 Calcott Brothers